Universal composite boson formation in strongly interacting one-dimensional fermionic systems

 The OBDM can be expressed in terms of the orbitals of the non-interacting bosons~\cite{BenderErkerGranger2005}:

 where

 To find its eigenvalues, commonly referred to as occupation numbers, and associated eigenvectors, known as natural orbitals, one has to solve the following eigenproblem:

 Recently, it has been proven that the eigenproblem can be reduced to a universal form, showing that the occupation numbers are independent of $\phi_0(x)$ and, consequently, completely unaffected by the external potential~\cite{koscik}.
-The demonstration is not limited to the OBDM but is applicable to any $N$-body density matrix, in particular to the TBDM.
+The demonstration is not limited to the OBDM but is applicable to any $N$-body density matrix.
 The universal $\phi$-independent eigenproblem reads~\cite{koscik},

 where the actual eigenvectors $\chi_k(x)$ can be obtained from $v_k(y)$ using the transformation

 where $F(x)=\int_{-\infty}^x|\phi_0(z)|^2dz$.
 The universal eigenproblem~(\ref{phi independent eigenproblem}) was solved for the simplest system of $N=2$ in Ref.~\cite{koscik} finding that all the eigenvalues are doubly degenerate and equal to $\lambda_{k\pm}=8/[\pi(2k-1)]^2$ with corresponding eigenvectors given by